Linking engagement and performance: The social network analysis perspective: Theoretical framework

-Yet engagement does not always come easy: there exist many possible barriers that might hinder, interfere with, or otherwise preclude meaningful student engagement.
-Among these, Nora identifies ``pull factors'', both tangible and intangible, that serve to pull students out of the community, such as family and work responsibilities; the need to commute to school; financial need, that might prevent a student from ingratiating themselves fully out of fear that they cannot afford next semester's tuition; and for underrepresented groups, including minority students and women, the presence or perception of prejudice and discrimination on campus \cite{Nora03-AHH}.
+It is important to stress that engagement does not always come easy.
+There exist many barriers (inside and outside the classroom) that hinder meaningful student engagement.
+Among these, Nora identifies \textit{pull factors}, both tangible and intangible, that serve to drag students out of the community.
+These include family and work responsibilities, the need to commute to school, and financial needs.
+For underrepresented groups, including minority students, the presence or perception of prejudice and discrimination on campus is especially harmful~\cite{Nora03-AHH}.
+Pull factors are everyday realities for FIU students---the vast majority of whom commute and come from working class families; over half of whom are first-generation college students \cite{FIU-housing, FIU_OPIR16-AAP, First-Gen}---and the specific students in our classroom, $85\,\%$ of whom are minority students.